cloudmesh/cloudmesh-cc/MANUAL.md

 ## Run the workflow

-To run, navigate to homepage at `http://127.0.0.1:8000/` and click the workflow on the left side.
+To run, navigate to homepage at `http://127.0.0.1:8000/` and click the workflow-example on the left side.
 Then click Run.